ricohapi/media-storage-rest/media.md

 <a name="DeleteMediaMetaUserKey"></a>
 ## DELETE /media/{id}/meta/user/{key}

-Deteles the user metadata under the specified key.
+Deletes the user metadata under the specified key.

 ### URL Structure
 ```